 - Turn every pin screw between 2-3 revolution, but all the same!

-- When you move the piston rod of the pneumatic cylinder completely in by hand, the rubber rollers must touch the lower roller of course, and you must see the springs get compressed further.
+- When you move the piston rod of the pneumatic cylinder completely in by hand, the rubber rollers must of course touch the lower roller, and you must see the springs get compressed further.

-- Switch on the main air pressure supply again.
+- Switch the main air pressure supply back on.